pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 One alternative is to perform model selection but discuss all the different models together with the computed values of a given Information Criterion.
 It is important to put all these numbers and tests in the context of our problem so that we and our audience can have a better feeling of the possible limitations and shortcomings of our methods.
 If you are in the academic world you can use this approach to add elements to the discussion section of a paper, presentation, thesis, and so on.

 Yet another approach is to perform model averaging.
 The idea now is to generate a meta-model (and meta-predictions) using a weighted average of the models.
-There are several ways to do this and PyMC3 includes 3 of them that we are going to briefly discuss, you will find a more thorough explanation in the work by [Yuling Yao et. al.](https://arxiv.org/abs/1704.02030)
+There are several ways to do this and PyMC includes 3 of them that we are going to briefly discuss, you will find a more thorough explanation in the work by [Yuling Yao et. al.](https://arxiv.org/abs/1704.02030)

 ## Pseudo Bayesian model averaging